ridhisha-tyagi/prepstack/README.md

 guidance="off"  # silent execution

-This allows Analytica to be used both as a learning aid and as a production utility.
+This allows Prepstack to be used both as a learning aid and as a production utility.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 #Module Overview

-⦁	analytica.cleaning - Basic data hygiene and structural cleanup
+⦁	Prepstack.cleaning - Basic data hygiene and structural cleanup

-⦁	analytica.transform - Feature transformation, encoding, scaling, joins, and aggregation
+⦁	Prepstack.transform - Feature transformation, encoding, scaling, joins, and aggregation

-⦁	analytica.explore - Structured exploratory analysis
+⦁	Prepstack.explore - Structured exploratory analysis

-⦁	analytica.model_prep - Validation, feature selection, splitting, and class balancing
+⦁	Prepstack.model_prep - Validation, feature selection, splitting, and class balancing

-⦁	analytica.model - Model fitting and prediction wrappers
+⦁	Prepstack.model - Model fitting and prediction wrappers

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------